pybliometrics-dev/pybliometrics/docs/examples/SerialTitle.rst

 Serial Title
 ------------

-:doc:`Serial Title <../reference/scopus.SerialTitle>` implements the `Serial Title API <https://api.elsevier.com/documentation/SerialTitleAPI.wadl>`_.
+:doc:`Serial Title <../reference/pybliometrics.SerialTitle>` implements the `Serial Title API <https://api.elsevier.com/documentation/SerialTitleAPI.wadl>`_.
 It provides basic information on registered serials (also called sources), like publisher and identifers, but also metrics.

 You initialize the class with an ISSN or an E-ISSN (works with and without hyphen, but leading zeros are important):

 .. code-block:: python

-    >>> from scopus import SerialTitle
+    >>> from pybliometrics.scopus import SerialTitle
     >>> source = SerialTitle("00368075")